polygoncoin/Microservices/README.md

 defaultDbDatabase='global'
 ```

-### Seperate database for client 1 on Default database server
+### Example of seperate database for client 1 on Default database server
 ```ini
 dbDatabaseClient001='client_001'
 ```

-### Dedicated database server for client 1
+### Example of a dedicated database server for client 1
 ```ini
 dbHostnameClient001='127.0.0.1'
 dbUsernameClient001='root'